LinusMolin98/Healthy-Habits/README.md

 - I created a simple JavaScript video, while not needed for the project it looks good, and since i wanted a video it was needed.
 I got help from the following website to make it happen - <https://img.ly/blog/how-to-build-video-player-in-javascript/>

+## Form element
+- When i created the form with the confirmation page i took inspiration from the love running project, but put my own motivational twist on it.
+I wrote similar code but made some tweaks and changes to make it my own.